These statistics paint a picture of millions of children across the world who may be put at risk.

 One-hundred and fifty organisations were surveyed on their institutional readiness to safeguard LGBTI* children in line with their obligations under the United Nations Convention on the Rights of the Child and the International Child Safeguarding Standards, which apply to all children under the age of 18, regardless of sexual orientation or gender identity.

 Safeguarding these vulnerable children is especially critical because despite progress on LGBTI rights over the last 25 years, LGBTI children around the world still suffer significant levels of discrimination and abuse.
-LGBTI* children report higher levels of sexual abuse than their heterosexual counterparts, they are disproportionately represented in the foster care system and 9 out of 10 LGBTI students experience some form of mistreatment or bullying in school.
+LGBTI* children report higher levels of sexual abuse than their heterosexual counterparts, they are disproportionally represented in the foster care system and 9 out of 10 LGBTI students experience some form of mistreatment or bullying in school.
 Too often, these children are put at risk by inadequate or non-existent safeguarding measures in the organisations that are supposed to serve them.

 The results of the research were published today by KCS, in a joint working paper for international non-governmental organisations (INGOs) with Dreilinden gGmbH and SOS Children’s Villages International: “Let me be me!”
 Better care for LGBTI children.
 The paper highlighted the legal human rights context for LGBTI children and includes good practice from organisations and interviews with LGBTI* care leavers.

 Ise Bosch, CEO of Dreilinden, stressed the need “to identify promising practice, reflect bad practice, to consider the theory and the legal contexts, but most of all to find ways how live up to human rights requirements and professional care standards in this laggard field of work.”